Filtering and Sorting with OpenRefine

 numbersbut do not select

 sort by this column alone.
-To ensure that all entries are shown chronologically, you will need to add a third sorting step by day within month.
+To ensure that all entries are shown chronologically, you will need to also sort by days within each month.
+Click on the

 If you go back to one of the already sorted columns and select >